Durzot/BT_VariantAnnotator/README.md

 ## 1. What is the tool doing ?

-VEP annotates variants with information from multiple external databases and can be configure for to answer a lot of specific needs.
+VEP annotates variants with information from multiple external databases and can be configured to answer a lot of specific needs.
 For more details, see [VEP's options page](https://www.ensembl.org/info/docs/tools/vep/script/vep_options.html).
 VEP does not however extract information like number of reads or somatic status from the VCF file. vcf2maf is supposed to perform these tasks but failed to do on